chipsTM/mp4-clip-chrono/README.md

 Only Supported for MP4

-This is a bit of a hack because it redraws the Chrono with the label digit removed
+This is a bit of a hack because it redraws the Chrono with the last digit removed

 ## Changelog